 Grace Family Vineyards was the 500th visit with a commercial Napa wine producer that we made on this project and as a result was a truly a milestone for us.
 We of course had researched this winery for a long time; besides the top reviews of their wine, we knew about their remarkable international humanitarian efforts.
 After leaving a meeting with Dick Grace you cannot help but be touched by his passion, generosity, energy, inspiration and ability to use his winery to do what few people in this world are able to do – make a difference in the lives of ordinary people on an International scale.
 They were one of the first high-end premium wineries in Napa – charging $25/bottle for some of their earliest vintages which at that time was among the most expensive in the valley!
 Today if you are lucky enough to be on their mailing list the bottles are several hundred dollars each.

-Dick and his family first came to the Napa Valley in the mid 1970’s and like a number of vintners in the valley we’ve met with; his foray into vineyards and winemaking was purely accidental.
+Dick was born in Honolulu Hawaii; his family first came to the Napa Valley in the mid 1970’s and like a number of vintners in the valley we’ve met with; his foray into vineyards and winemaking was purely accidental.
 As Dick admits he never originally had the “green thumb” – his extent of growing was a few radish seeds in a Petri dish in Biology class which promptly germinated and then died the next day!
 This is ironic considering his son is now his own vineyard manager.
 Dick came to a tasting at Freemark Abbey and the owner of The Wine Country Inn at the time (still there by the way), showed him some nearby real estate that contained a large run down Victorian with much of the property suffering the throes of abandonment.
 After looking at the property for merely 15 minutes Dick and his wife Ann decided to purchase it on site with the seeds of a vision that would eventually lead to one of Napa’s most sought after wines.

 When we caught up with Dick Grace he had just returned from a long trip to Asia – part of which was focused on efforts to help victims of the terrible earthquake in Sichuan, China that occurred in mid 2008.
 He spoke of meeting a policeman who ran into a burning building after the earthquake to rescue a child.
 He came back out with the child, already partially on fire – threw the kid to a bystander and immediately ran back into the building to get another child in what was a total selfless act.
 Dick spent 4 years in the military and now travels the world for his foundation; he knows and has seen his share of heroism.
 He spreads his help around globally – medical clinics, orphanages, cafeterias, food for schools, eye doctors and getting people off the streets and trained for job skills.
 A thick album full of photos is a testament to those his foundation has helped.
 You can clearly see the evidence of Grace’s support in this album – photos of injured or otherwise neglected small children are shown next to pictures of their smiling faces, taken much later in life.
 The contrast between these photos is enough to convince anyone the power someone has in their grasp to help others.